 Treatment is focused on reversing the cause of inflammation and reducing symptoms.
-Corticosteroids may be given to reduce inflammation, especially before long-term scarring occurs.
+Corticosteroids may be given to reduce inflammation, often before long-term scarring occurs.

-Antibiotics are usually not helpful or needed.
+Antibiotics are usually not helpful or needed, unless there is a secondary infection.
 Oxygen therapy may be helpful.

 In cases of swallowing and stomach problems, eating small meals in the upright position can help.
 In severe cases, a feeding tube in the stomach is needed.

 The outcome depends on the chemical, the severity of exposure, and whether the problem is acute or chronic.

 Call your health care provider if you have trouble breathing after inhaling (or possibly inhaling) any substance.

 Only use household chemicals as directed, and always in well-ventilated areas.
 Never mix ammonia and bleach.

 Follow workplace rules for breathing masks and wear the right mask.
 People who work near fire should take care to limit their exposure to smoke or gases.

 Be careful about giving mineral oil to anyone who might choke on it (children or the older people).

 Sit up while eating and don't lie down right after eating if you have swallowing problems.